 Strawberries are grown in every state in the U.S. and almost every country in the world.
 They are an excellent source of nutrients and are a great addition to a healthy diet.
 Strawberries have been associated with several foodborne illnesses highlighting the importance of following recommended food safety practices from the farm to the table.
 Read more

 Key Facts • Wine is the preferred alcoholic beverage of 35% of American adults and contributed a record $34.6 billion in sales to the U.S. economy in 2012., • Wine has religious significance, often symbolizing blood or sacrifice.
 It is commonly used in religious ceremonies, toasts and while cooking. • Wine is produced in all 50 U.S. States in the amount of 18.5 million hectoliters annually.
-The U.S. is the fourth largest country in wine production following France, Italy, and Spain. • Historically, there have not been any foodborne pathogens associated Read more
+The U.S. is the fourth largest country in wine production following France, Italy, and Spain. • Historically, there have not been any foodborne pathogens associated with finished wine products.
+The Read more